A Guide to Cannabis Standardization

 The truth is, many people in the world today take for granted how standardized food is.
 Whether we’re buying 2% milk or 42% proof whisky, we have come to expect that we know what we are getting when we buy a food or beverage product and – especially important with alcohol – that we have a way to anticipate how that product will affect our bodies.
 Alcohol is a useful analogy for the budding cannabis industry: percentages of THC (the main psychoactive component in cannabis) on packaging can help us control our levels of impairment or intoxication just as percentage of alcohol can on bottles or cans.

-The Challenge of Standardizing THC in Edibles
+The Challenge of Cannabis Standardization for Edibles with THC

 Many people don’t know that unlike homemade special brownies, commercial cannabis edibles are not made using the cannabis bud directly.
 Instead, manufacturers use cannabis extracts and oils that were produced in an earlier process step.
 This should make it easy for cannabis manufacturers to do the same thing that the food industry does: dilute or blend the product to achieve the desired concentration.